jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

 The ``set`` command takes two arguments, so names or values that contain spaces should be quoted.
-Normal shell-like quoting conventions work (single or double quotes, plus backslash), so "a b\" c" would specify the
+Normal shell-like quoting conventions work (single or double quotes, plus backslash), so 'a b\" c' would specify the
 value: a b" c.

 Bulk operations